Culture of Akron, Ohio: Rock music

 In the late 1970s, following the international success of local band Devo, talent scouts combed the city.
 Soon, several compilation albums promoted the "Akron Sound", a multifaceted music scene led by the Waitresses and Rachel Sweet, and many artists of regional prominence including Tin Huey, Liam Sternberg, Bizarros, and Rubber City Rebels.

 Other major rock musicians from the city are:

 The city's music scene is chronicled and commemorated in the Akron Sound Museum, established in 2015.

 Concert venues

 The Akron Art Museum has hosted free outdoor concerts every summer since 1984.

 Major venues for music in Akron include the Akron Civic Theatre, E.J.
 Thomas Hall, and Blossom Music Center.
 Residents and fans of alternative music still miss the Lime Spider, but continue to appreciate new bands and live poetry at Annabelle's and Paolo's.

 The North Hill neighborhood was known for jazz during the early 1900s.

 Sports and recreation

 The city is home to basketball superstar LeBron James, and renamed part of its Main Street to "King James Way" in his honor.
-The city hosts a Minor League Baseball team, the Akron RubberDucks, who play in Canal Park.
+The city hosts a Minor League Baseball team, the Akron RubberDucks, who play at 7 17 Credit Union Park.
 The World Championship finals of Soap Box Derby are held annually at Derby Downs.

 Hikers and bikers have long enjoyed the Ohio & Erie Canal Towpath Trail, which runs through Akron and on to Cleveland.